soranja/pletunia/README.md

 - read about SVG https://css-tricks.com/scale-svg/#aa-the-height-and-width-attributes

 - animate mobile drawer
-- LANG - translate the app and make the button functionable, NEW FONT FOR RUSSIAN
 - hero.order - make the button interactive: a modal with a form or scroll to the form
 - postcards.order - when clicked scroll to the form in the end and tick the corresponding item
 - FOR SPECIAL - add illumination trail for mouse (desktop)